josh-works/strava_run_polylines_osm/readme.md

 Can simply open the page in nokogiri, css selector the `ul li[img]` for each img, grab the URL.
 This feels _so close_.

 I keep getting what I want when opening a page in the browser and ctrl-f'ing for xpath `//img` thing.
 That returns 8 results. but `doc.css('//img')` returns 0.

+### viewing locally the html that nokogiri is parsing

 arg.
 OK, I wanted to see the rendered version of what I'm playing with, so I did this little diddy: